• Skip to primary navigation

 Instructions

-• In a mixing bowl, combine the softened butter, allulose, vanilla and molasses (if using).
+• In a mixing bowl, combine the softened butter, allulose, molasses and vanilla.
 Beat on low speed until mixed.
+Alternatively, you can brown the butter in a skillet, then mix the browned butter with the allulose, molasses and vanilla.
+The browning adds an extra layer of flavor.

 • Add the egg and beat on low until it is blended.